USS Currituck (AV-7): 1965-1971 and fate

 Currituck returned to San Diego on 1 December 1965 and on 13 January 1966 departed for a two-week training cruise with stops at Magdelina Bay and La Paz, Mexico, returning to San Diego on 27 January.
-Captain Wayne G. Hammett took command of the Currituck on 11 February 1966.
-Commander William W. McCue had reported as executive officer in December 1965.
 She also flew the flag at the Maritime Festival, Vancouver, British Columbia, Canada.
 Seadrome operations were also conducted in the vicinity of Santa Catalina Island, California on several occasions.